-First, the more the sector is (like agriculture) subject to inevitable relative decline as economic progress occurs, simply by Engel's Law, the greater the pressure for support and protection.
 Second, the more coherent are the production systems and sectors with electoral constituency sympathies, and the more fundamental are the products of the system to survival and prosperity, the more likely it is that government support for the sector will be forthcoming - that the winners will be willing to pay.
 Classic examples of this condition in the developed world prevailed following WWII.
-Recent memories of food insecurity (especially in Europe and Japan) bred domestic policies aimed at self-sufficiency.
-Third, the more atomistic is the sector, and thus the more reliant individual firms are on the vagaries of the market place (as opposed to their own marketing management capacities), the more benefits the people in it are likely to gain from efforts at political persuasion rather than market manipulation.
-Since production necessarily involves specialisation, producers (however atomistic) will be more concentrated than consumers.
+Recent memories of food insecurity (especially in Europe and Japan) bred domestic policies aimed at food self-sufficiency and security.

+Third, the more atomistic is the sector, and thus the more reliant individual firms are on the vagaries of the market place as opposed to their own marketing management capacities, the more benefits are the producers likely to gain from efforts at political persuasion relative to competitive market manipulation.
+Since production necessarily involves specialisation, producers will be more concentrated than consumers.
 It follows that producers' individual gains from market protection will outweigh individual consumer and taxpayer losses, incurred as a result of the protection.
 It will thus pay producers to exert more effort in persuading the political system of their just deserts than consumers and taxpayers can be expected to spend on opposing such protection.
+This argument is a reinterpretation of the logic of collective action (Olsen, 1965).

-On all three counts, substantial support and protection of the farm sector is practically inevitable as development occurs.
-Furthermore, both the nature and the extent of support are also predetermined.
-Support will naturally be coupled, and will naturally gravitate towards market protection.
-Any other support system will contradict the market mechanisms which both gave birth to the pressures for support, and which precondition coherent, and thus sustainable responses to such pressures.
-The extent of support is also predetermined.
-Economies blessed with or cursed by major peasant sectors (the old world) will tend to generate greater levels of support and protection than those without such sectors (the new world).
-But the extent of support depends on the willingness of the payers to bear the costs.
-Importing economies and sectors will generate higher levels of protection than exporting economies, simply because protection of the latter is clearly counter-productive, and support is necessarily at the expense of the taxpayer, whose interests are more strongly represented and deployed than those of the de Gorter and Tsur (1991) explore the formal calculus of this condition (as populations shift from being predominantly agrarian (rural) to predominantly industrial (urban), and propose that political support (for redistributive policies) depends on both per capita relative incomes and the extent of redistributed incomes.
-This calculus is consistent with many of the observed features of support over both time and space.
+On all three counts, substantial support and protection of the farm sector is to be expected as development occurs.
+Furthermore, policies will tend to be coupled through market protection and support.
+Any other support system would contradict the market mechanisms that give birth to the pressures for support and which precondition coherent, and thus sustainable responses to such pressures (e.g. Harvey, 1998).
+In addition, the logic outlined by de Gorter and Tsur (op. cit.) suggests that economies with major peasant sectors (the old and more densely populated worlds) tend to generate greater levels of support and protection than those without such sectors (the new world), again as is observed in practice.

-consumer.
-The patterns of farm support around the world, both across space and over time, well demonstrate this logic.
+But the extent of support also depends on the willingness of the payers to bear the costs.
+The faster is economic development, the greater are the disparities between agriculture and the rest of the economy, and the more willing is the rest of the economy to support agriculture.
+Furthermore, importing economies tend to generate higher levels of protection than exporting economies, because protection of the latter is necessarily at the expense of the taxpayer, whose interests are more strongly represented and deployed than those of the consumer.
+Again, the patterns of farm support around the world, both across space and over time, well demonstrate this outline logic.

-This is the first major dependency - the strategic dependency - the egress of economies from an agrarian to an industrial condition, especially when coupled with democratic government, will naturally generate pressures for agricultural support and farm market intervention.
-These pressures will be stronger the more rapid the pace of development, the larger the farming-dependent population (and thus the greater the structural shift required in the move from the agrarian to industrial condition), and the more vulnerable the local population feels their food supplies to be.
+This is the first major dependency - the strategic dependency.
+The egress of economies from an agrarian to an industrial condition, especially when coupled with democratic government, generates strong pressures for agricultural support and market intervention.
+These pressures will be stronger the more rapid the pace of development, the larger the farming-dependent population, and thus the greater the structural shift required in the move from the agrarian to industrial condition, and the more vulnerable the local population feels their food supplies to be.
+This dependency has been well documented, for example, the classic study of Japanese agricultural policy (Hayami, 1988).